everii-Group/mocoapp-api-docs/sections/project_tasks.md

 ## DELETE /projects/{id}/tasks/{id}

+{: .note }
-⚠ Deleting a task on a project is only possible as long as no hours were tracked on this task.
+Deleting a task on a project is only possible as long as no hours were tracked on this task.

 ```bash
 curl -X DELETE \